Tutorial

 ## [1] "primary"

-Total in Phenophase of Interest
+Total in phenophase of interest

-is recorded as "yes" or "no" that the individual is in that
+The phenophaseState is recorded as "yes" or "no" that the individual is in that

-are categories for how much of the individual
+phenophase.
+The phenophaseIntensity are categories for how much of the individual

 is in that state.
-For now, we will stick with phenophaseState
+For now, we will stick with phenophaseState.

-count the individuals (and not the records) in case
+n_distinct(indvidualID) to count the individuals (and not the records) in case

 there are duplicate records for an individual.